 2. Stick to the focus of the meeting: the house2.
 Stick to the focus of the meeting: the house

-While these should be formal meetings, they can also be a bit informal as the buyers and sellers get to know each other.
-A bit of small talk is fine but try to remember why you’re here.
+While these should be formal meetings, they can also be informal as the buyers and sellers get to know each other.
+Small talk is fine but try to remember why you’re here.
 Stick to the main point of discussion, which is the house.
 The more chance for side talk, the more chance one party will say something they’ll later regret.

 3. Be and look your best3.
 Be and look your best

 First impressions count, so you’ll want to look your very best at the meeting.
-That goes for your behavior as well; it should be polite and cordial.
+That goes for your behavior; it should be polite and cordial.
 If a problem crops up, leave it alone until you can discuss it later with your agent after the meeting.
 Both sides should leave the meeting feeling satisfied.
 This is not the time for heated arguments or stern ultimatums.

 Final ThoughtsFinal Thoughts

-Buyers and sellers rarely meet in person and the reasons why are clear to see.
+Buyers and sellers rarely meet in person, and the reasons are clear.
 There is no need for it in most cases, and many can go wrong when they happen.
-That said, you can arrange meetings if both parties are game for it.
-A cordial meeting might even be just what’s needed to get the ball rolling on the deal.
+You can arrange meetings if both parties are game for it.
+You might need a cordial meeting to get the ball rolling on the deal.
 Just know the risks involved and follow your agent’s advice.